nenadmarkus/pico/README.md

 ## Detecting objects in images and videos

 The folder **runtime/** contains all the needed resources to perform object detection in images and video streams using pre-trained classification cascades.
-Specifically, a sample application that performs face detection can be found in the folder **runtime/sample/**.
+Specifically, sample applications that performs face detection can be found in the folder **runtime/samples/**.

 Note that the library `picorirt.c` enables rotation invariant object detection.